 After a point, higher power consumption leads to excessive heat which can result in throttling.
 Throttling can cause storage bottlenecks which will surely impact your system’s boot times and software loading.

-Which type of SSDs consume more power?
+Which type of SSD consumes more power?

 It is very useful for me to control my SSD thank you .from Arun 😃